Sofia Sanchez Undergoes Successful Heart Transplant

-After a nine-hour surgery, 11-year-old Sofia Sanchez is recovering from a successful heart transplant performed at Lurie Children's.
+After a nine-hour surgery, 11-year-old Sofia Sanchez underwent a successful heart transplant performed at Lurie Children's.
 On Monday, August 27 – one week after rap star Drake surprised her in her hospital room, Sofia received her second birthday wish – a new heart.
 Sofia and her family found out Sunday night that a donor heart was available and the next morning she underwent her transplant.

 Carl Backer, MD, cardiovascular surgeon who was part of the hospital's first transplant team 30 years ago, performed Sofia’s transplant.
 “The surgery went extremely well.
 As with all heart transplants, the next 24-48 hours will be critical, but the heart seemed happy in its new home.”